I wanted to share my tutorial for making wallets out of old paperback books (or any paper media, really.)

 - pen or pencil

-- snaps (I prefer heavy-duty)
+- snaps (I prefer these heavy-duty ones)

 - snap fastening tool (optional -- many snaps contain the tool)